THERE IS A REBALANCING BONUS ... FALSE

 The optimal rebalancing bonus described above would look like chart (A) below where two assets' returns are negatively correlated.
 The rebalanced portfolio is far above the portfolio blended at the start and never touched.
 Even when one of the assets has consistently lower returns, as in chart (B), there is still a rebalancing bonus.
 It is only in chart (C) when the assets' returns are perfectly correlated that the bonus disappear.
 All well and good theoretically.

 Problems with the theory appear in other situations.
 Not only is there no bonus, but rebalancing reduces returns.
-In chart (D) the higher volatility of Asset B means that reallocated $$ suffer its larger losses.
+In chart (D) every rebalancing moves money from the higher return asset to the lower return asset.
 In chart (E) the returns of Asset A are bumped up radically.
 Each rebalancing moves $$ from the high earner to the low earner.
 This situation is common when considering debt and equity.
 If the assets' returns were negatively correlated, but using the same data, there would still be a negative rebalancing bonus.

 A fun piece refuting any rebalancing bonus based on pure logic is published in ReoCities.
 Unfortunately it depends on your acceptance of the Efficient Market Hypothesis that markets always correctly incorporate all public/private information.